mik-spe/VideoGameProgramming_HW7/README.md

 #   - The character will be locked to a box 1.5x its size on the center of the screen.
 # Press the "U" key to free the character from "jail":
 #   - The character will be free to move about the entire screen.
-# Press the SPACE BAR key to move the camera.
+# Press the SPACE BAR key to move the camera up and to the right diagonally.